 Enjoy all your favorite foods without ever feeling like a stuffed turkey.

 The holidays don’t exactly sneak up on us, but extra holiday pounds sure do.
-That’s because, for most of us, the holidays are a party—complete with an infinite buffet—that lasts for more than a month, says Laura Georgy, R.D.N., a dietitian in Denver.
+That’s because, for most of us, the holidays equal eating (and eating, and eating), says Laura Georgy, R.D.N., a registered dietitian in Denver.

 Thankfully, you can still enjoy all your favorite holiday fare without putting on extra pounds.
 Try these dietitian-approved tips.